Louise Palfreyman writes short fiction and her work has been published in a variety of journals and anthologies, including Best British Short Stories.

 He occasionally reads from his work at Permission to Speak, also at Claptrap, and at spoken word events at Southcart Bookshop, in Walsall.

-Storm Mann graduated with a First Class Honours degree in Creative and Professional Writing and English, and is now studying for her English Masters.
+Storm Mann graduated with a First Class Honours degree in Creative and Professional Writing and English and has just started her first job in publishing.

 During her time at university, she wrote for the campus newspaper, and her short story Purple Spandex was published in Electric Reads’ Young Writers’ Anthology 2016.

-Storm has also written for a variety of company websites and directed 30,000 readers to her online novel, so she knows how important it is for a piece of work to be just right!
+Storm has also written for a variety of company websites and directed 30,000 readers to her online novel.

 Chris Forrester graduated with a First Class Honours degree in Creative and Professional Writing and English from the University of Wolverhampton and has just been accepted onto the University of Birmingham MA programme.

 Whilst studying for his degree, he wrote for the university newspaper, and his short story Apollyon was published in Electric Reads’ Young Writers’ Anthology 2016